-Vani Jairam (1945 – 2023) was a popular female playback singer of yesterdays, who predominantly worked in South Indian Film industry.
-She also owns a few hit Bollywood songs to her credit, apart from singing in Marathi, Odia, Gujarati, Haryanvi, Assamese, Tulu and Bengali languages.
-This singing legend has sung in 19 languages and has recorded more than 10,000 film songs apart from singing thousands of devotional songs.
+Vani Jairam (1945–2023) was a popular female playback singer of yesterdays, who predominantly worked in the South Indian film industry.
+She also has a few hit Bollywood songs to her credit, apart from a few songs in Marathi, Odia, Gujarati, Haryanvi, Assamese, Tulu, and Bengali languages.
+This singing legend has sung in 19 languages and has recorded more than 10,000 film songs and thousands of devotional songs.
+The recipient of the prestigious National Award for best female playback singer thrice, Vani is often referred to as “Meera of modern India”.

-Vani Jairam is a winner of numerous accolades including three National film awards in best playback singing category, 4 state awards, 1 Filmfare award and many more.
-One week before her death, on the occasion of 75th Republic Day, her name was announced among the list of Padma award winners.
-She was honoured with Padma Bhushan, the first Padma award, after a long wait of 50 years of her singing career.
+Vani Jairam was a winner of numerous accolades, including three National Film Awards in the Best Playback Singing category, four state awards, one Filmfare Award, and many more.
+One week before her death, on the occasion of the 75th Republic Day, her name was announced in the list of Padma award winners.
+She was honoured with the Padma Bhushan, her first Padma award, after a long wait of 50 years in her singing career.

-Vani Jairam was born as Kalaivani into a musical family in Vellore, Tamil Nadu
+Vani Jairam was born as Kalaivani into a musical family in Vellore

 She was married into a family of musicians

-Vani completed her school and college education from Chennai, and started her professional career as a banker with State Bank of India, Chennai.
-In 1967 her job got transferred to Hyderabad.
+Vani completed her school and college education in Chennai and started her professional career as a banker with the State Bank of India, Chennai.
+In 1967, her job was transferred to Hyderabad.
 After she decided to concentrate on singing, she quit her banking career in the 1970s.
-She married Jairam in 1969, and moved to Mumbai.
+She married Jairam in 1969 and moved to Mumbai.

-It was Jairam who persuaded Vani to get trained in the Hindustani classical music and she enrolled under Ustad Abdul Rehman Khan of the Patiala gharana, who taught her Thumri, Ghazal and Bhajan.
-Same year she gave her first public concert too.
-Very soon she resigned her banking job and took music as her profession.
-Her mother-in-law, Padma Swaminathan was also a musician and daughter of activist F. G. Natesa Iyer.
+It was Jairam who persuaded Vani to learn Hindustani classical music, and she enrolled under Ustad Abdul Rehman Khan of the Patiala gharana, who taught her thumri, ghazal, and bhajan.
+In the same year, she gave her first public concert.
+Very soon, she resigned from her banking job and took up music as her profession.
+Her mother-in-law, Padma Swaminathan, was also a musician and the daughter of activist F. G. Natesa Iyer.
 Famous violinist and musician N. Rajam is her sister-in-law.
 So, she received full support from the family to pursue a musical career.

 She recorded a Marathi album with singer Kumar Gandharva in 1969

-In 1969 composer Vasant Desai happened to listen to her voice and offered her singing aside famous singer Kumar Gandharva for a Marathi album.
-Thus she recorded her first ever song in Marathi language, “Runanubandhacha“.
+In 1969, composer Vasant Desai happened to hear her voice and offered her a song alongside famous singer Kumar Gandharva for a Marathi album.
+Thus, she recorded her first-ever song in Marathi language, “Runanubandhacha“.
 Vani Jayram continued singing classical and devotional songs, both for filmy and non-filmy albums, for which she is popular among North Indian listeners.
 Meera by Pt.
 Ravi Shankar is one such exceptional work, which gave her the prestigious Filmfare award for best playback singing in Hindi.

 Vani’s film career started with Guddi in 1971